Rensi2411/travelopia-interview/README.md

 # Features
 Full-Page Component: A visually appealing full-page component with dynamic content.

+Header and Footer: fix 100px height for any device.

 Translucent Overlay: Implements a translucent overlay above the background image for enhanced visual appeal.

 Centered Title: Displays the title "Discover the world with us!" at the center of the page, above the image and overlay.